-If you’re using Google sheets and you want to count the number of cells if they’re not blank, there’s a couple different ways to do this and some complications that you might run into.
+If you’re using Google sheets and you want to count the number of cells if they’re not blank, there are a couple different ways to do it and some complications that you might run into.

 COUNTA ussualy works